If you’re afraid to ask for a pay raise, you certainly aren’t alone. That’s a finding from my Women’s Pay Raise Survey.

 My point is, if your year-round patterns of behavior, attitudes and speech at work are not high-maintenance, not mercenary, and not aggressive, there’s no reason to think you’ll be perceived that way at your Performance Review.
 Does that make sense?

 There’s a proven Pay Raise Process℠ that equips you to master the pay raise conversation, including how to tackle the fears that hold you back from asking for a raise.
-You’ll find the specifics in the training here at Pay Raise Prep School for Women.
+You’ll find the specifics inside the training here at Pay Raise Prep School for Women.